 Admissions Procedure for Diploma and Associate Degree Seeking Programs (Curriculum Students)

-- Send an official high school transcript or official GED scores from a regionally accredited institution to the Enrollment Management Office.
-These transcripts must include the date the diploma was awarded, the type of diploma, and have the official seal of the school.
+- Send an official high school transcript or official GED scores from a regionally accredited institution to the Registrar’s Office.
+These transcripts must include the date the diploma was awarded, the type of diploma, have the official seal of the school, and final GPA-weighted and un-weighted.
 It must be mailed or electronically transferred from the issuing school or agency.
 Current applicants who are high school seniors should submit a transcript showing work through the end of the first semester of the senior year.
 A final official transcript must then be submitted upon high school graduation and before enrollment to be fully accepted.
 Applicants who have completed an associate’s degree or higher from a regionally accredited post-secondary institution may submit college transcripts with conferred degree awarded in lieu of high school transcripts.

 The placement test (or parts of it) can be waived with the following: